Meeting Time: March 02, 2022 at 9:00am PST

 • Default_avatar

-Marnie Birger over 2 years ago
+Marnie Birger almost 3 years ago

 Public Expression regarding 3a: This is yet another shift of the goal post.
 Some farmers have hired biologists to conduct bioassessments for their project sites and submitted supporting documentation to give assurances to Staff that additional CDFW review was not needed in some cases.
 Not all projects need to be referred to CDFW even if the farms did a contiguous expansion within 200 ft of the boundary limitations.
 It just adds another unnecessary layer to the process.